How Much UX have You Put into Your UX Portfolio?

 4. Process Work

 This is the meat and potatoes of what you do, so showcase it.
 Do you have photos of white boards with rainbows of post-its across them?
 Sketches of initial wires?
 Personas you’ve created?
 Annotated wireframes?
-Show them to me!
+Show them to us!
 The value you add as a UX designer is how you work through problems, so be sure to show that process in your portfolio.

 Shaping the Beast